Mary Emenike, PhD

 Mary serves as the Director of the TRIAD Coalition within SAS’s Office of STEM Education.
 She collaborates with faculty members to transform courses, evaluate course transformations, and assess student learning in chemistry and other STEM courses.
 Mary is part of the leadership team for Rutgers’ Active Learning Community and serves on SAS’s Assessment Committee.

-Mary is PI on an NSF-funded project: Preparing STEM Leaders at Rutgers University (project website).
-Mary is a Regional Coordinator with the Learning Assistant Alliance and serves on the advisory board for Rutgers’ Learning Assistant Program at the Learning Centers.
+Mary was PI on an NSF-funded project: Preparing STEM Leaders at Rutgers University (project website).
+She is a Regional Coordinator with the Learning Assistant Alliance, serves on the LA Alliance's Leadership Council, and serves on the advisory board for Rutgers’ Learning Assistant Program at the Learning Centers.
 Mary has taught sections of the pedagogy course (Peer Instruction Education, required for all first-semester learning assistants) in the 2012, 2014, 2015, 2016, and 2017 fall semesters.
-She has also taught the Introduction to Chemistry Education course, available to chemistry Teaching Interns (TIs) or students pursing the Certificate in Chemistry Education (CCE) program.
+She now teaches the Introduction to Chemistry Education course in the 2018 and 2019 fall semesters, available to chemistry Teaching Interns (TIs) or students pursing the Certificate in Chemistry Education (CCE) program.

 Prior to Rutgers, Mary participated in the development and implementation of Process-Oriented Guided Inquiry Learning (POGIL) activities in general chemistry recitations for students with weak math backgrounds.
 During a postdoctoral research experience at the American Chemical Society’s Examinations Institute, she performed logistic regression analysis of data from a national needs assessment of chemistry faculty members’ familiarity with, and use of, assessment terms and tools.
 As a project manager at California State University Fullerton's Catalyst Center for the Advancement of Research in Teaching and Learning Math and Science, she qualitatively investigated the Supplemental Instruction (SI) programs in biology, chemistry, mathematics, and physics through interviews with supervisors, course instructors, student leaders, and students in courses.